Tick Information

 • Anaplasmosis is caused by the bacterium Anaplasma phagocytophilum and may cause flu-like symptoms 1-3 weeks after the bite of an infected tick.
 Infection usually produces mild to moderately severe illness, with high fever and headache, but may occasionally be life-threatening or even fatal.

-• Ehrlichiosis is caused by the bacterium .
-Ehrlichia chaffeensis and is similar in many ways to anaplasmosis.
-Tularemia is caused by the bacterium F(fJncisel/a tularensis.
-Within two weeks, syrnptoms appear which include swollen lymph glands and a skin ulcer at the site of the bite of an infected tick.
-ST ARI is specifically associated with bite of a lone star tick but the cause of STARI is unknown~ Individuals infected with STARI may develop flu-like symptoms and a bull's-eye rash.
-However, ST ARI itself does not appear to be serious or potentially fatal.
-Alpha-gal is a red meat allergy thought to be , caused by bites of lone star ticks.
-Symptoms may start 3-6 hours after eating red meat and may include severe itching, hives and, in severe cases, cramping, vomiting, diarrhea, wheezing, shortness of breath and loss of consciousness.
+• Within two weeks, symptoms appear, which include swollen lymph glands and a skin ulcer at the site of the bite of an infected tick.
+STARI is specifically associated with the bite of a lone star tick, but the cause of STARI is unknown.
+Individuals infected with STARI may develop flu-like symptoms and a bull's-eye rash.
+However, STARI itself does not appear to be serious or potentially fatal.
+Alpha-gal is a red meat allergy thought to be caused by bites of Lone Star ticks.
+Symptoms may start 3-6 hours after eating red meat and may include severe itching, hives, and in severe cases, cramping, vomiting, diarrhea, wheezing, shortness of breath, and loss of consciousness.

 American Dog Ticks (Dermacentor variabilis) typically transmit Rocky Mountain spotted fever and tularemia.

-Transmission Ticks require a blood meal three times in their two-year life cycle.
-Ticks will attach to your skin and feed for 2-7 days depending on the tick's stage.
+Transmission: Ticks require a blood meal three times in their two-year life cycle.
+Ticks will attach to your skin and feed for 2-7 days, depending on the tick's stage.
 Studies have shown that the tick must stay on the body for about 36 hours to transmit Lyme disease.
-As a result, protective measures and prompt tick removal is essential in reducing your risk of infection.
+As a result, protective measures and prompt tick removal are essential in reducing your risk of infection.

-Diagnosis and Treatment Be sure to seek medical attention if you become ill after a tick bite.
+Diagnosis and Treatment: Be sure to seek medical attention if you become ill after a tick bite.
 Generally, an evaluation of symptoms and blood tests will be used in making a diagnosis.
-Prompt diagnosis and treatment improves outcomes.
+Prompt diagnosis and treatment can improve outcomes.
 Your healthcare provider will determine the appropriate treatment for you.

 Repellents